alangibson27/plus-f/site/content/download.md

 ## Release Notes

-You can read the release notes for the Emulator and Guest [here](/release-notes).
+You can read the release notes for Plus-F [here](/release-notes).

 ## Licensing

-Both the Emulator and the Guest are distributed under an MIT license:
+Plus-F is distributed under an MIT license:

 ---
 MIT License